FantasticFiasco/certifications/certified-solutions-architect-associate/README.md

   - Route table
   - Network ACL
   - Security group
-- 5 addresses per subnet are reserved by AWS
+- 5 addresses per subnet are reserved by AWS (first four and last one)
 - NAT instance
   - Legacy solution to get EC2 instances in private subnets access to internet
   - Launched as a EC2